kubernetes/enhancements/keps/sig-api-machinery/4020-unknown-version-interoperability-proxy/README.md

 ## Proposal

-We will use the existing `StorageVersion` API to figure out which group, versions, and resources an apiserver can serve.
+We will use the existing [Aggregated Discovery](https://github.com/kubernetes/enhancements/blob/master/keps/sig-api-machinery/3352-aggregated-discovery/README.md) mechanism to fetch which group, versions and resources an apiserver can serve.

 API server change:

 - A new handler is added to the stack:
+If a request targets a group/version/resource the apiserver doesn't serve locally (requiring a discovery request, which could be optimized with caching), the apiserver will consult its informer cache of agg-discovery reported by peer apiservers.
+This cache is populated and updated by an informer on apiserver lease objects.
+The informer's event handler performs remote discovery calls to each peer apiserver when its lease object is added or updated, ensuring the cache reflects the current state of each peer's served resources.
+The apiserver uses this cache to identify which peer serves the requested resource.

-  - If the request is for a group/version/resource the apiserver doesn't have locally (we can use the StorageVersion API), it will proxy the request to one of the apiservers that is listed in the [ServerStorageVersion](https://github.com/kubernetes/kubernetes/blob/release-1.27/pkg/apis/apiserverinternal/types.go#L64) object.
-If an apiserver fails to respond, then we will return a 503 (there is a small possibility of a race between the controller registering the apiserver with the resources it can serve and receiving a request for a resource that is not yet available on that apiserver).
+- Once it figures out a suitable peer to route the request to, it will proxy the request to that server.
+If that apiserver fails to respond, then we will return a 503 (there is a small possibility of a race between the controller registering the apiserver with the resources it can serve and receiving a request for a resource that is not yet available on that apiserver).

 - Discovery merging:

   - During upgrade or downgrade, it may be the case that no apiserver has a complete list of available resources.
 To fix the problems mentioned, it's necessary that discovery exactly matches the capability of the system.
-So, we will use the storage version objects to reconstruct a merged discovery document and serve that in all apiservers.

 Why so much work?